Alaska Fishing Gear: What to Pack, Buy Here, & Leave at Home

 Boots

-Xtratuf Legacy 15-inch boots are the right call for boat work, dock walking, and any wet day where you are not covering serious miles on foot.
-For lighter days, the 6-inch Ankle Deck works.
-For wading and creek fishing, however, you want either dedicated wading boots (covered below) or waterproof hiking boots.
-Our Best Shoes for Alaska guide covers boot choice in depth.
-For fishing specifically: have the Xtratufs for the boat, and have wading boots or waterproof hikers for the river.
+Xtratuf Legacy 15-inch, the unofficial Alaska state boot.
+Right call for boat work, dock walking, and wet days where you’re not covering serious miles on foot.
+For wading and creek fishing, dedicated wading boots or waterproof hikers.
+Have the Xtratufs for the boat.

 Polarized Sunglasses